Andargor/edce-client/README.md

 * Protect your edce.ini file as it contains your Frontier store credentials in unencrypted form
 * Avoid querying the Elite Dangerous Companion site too often in order to avoid overloading it.
 As a rule, try not to query more than once every 2-3 minutes.
+* You can modify the code as you wish, the edce subdirectory contains the core module to access the Elite Dangerous Companion